Intro

 How does Kusama Shield work?

-Kusama Shield is a zk-powerd multi-asset shielded pool, allowing anyone to deposit any supported token into the shielded pool
+Kusama Shield is a Zero Knowledge powerd multi-asset shielded pool, allowing anyone to deposit any supported token into the shielded pool and withdraw without a link inbetween, providing unlinkable transactions.

 How anonymous is the system?

 The privacy score can be measured by the K-anonymity score.
-Which roughly translates to the more users that deposit and withdraws at the same time, the higher anonymity the systems gets, the goal is to get lost in the crowd and provide a
+Which roughly translates to the more users that deposit and withdraws at the same time, the higher anonymity the systems gets, the goal is to get lost in the crowd.

 How does it compare to Monero?